 No matter what your schedule is like, there is a bootcamp that can work for you.
 Whether you want to study full-time or part-time, you will learn what it takes to become a coding expert.
 Check out this information on part-time and full-time coding bootcamps, as we break down how long coding bootcamps are.

 The average bootcamp duration for part-time bootcamps is 34 weeks.
-Part-time coding bootcamps are the perfect option for students who have jobs or other responsibilities that prevent them from dedicating more time and attention to the program.
+Part-time coding bootcamps are the perfect option for students who attend bootcamp while working.
 Part-time students usually meet on nights and weekends as well as study concepts over a longer period of time than full-time students.

 In-Person, Online, or Self-Paced Bootcamps